cmasoura/lc/cmasoura/MTEC-343/First Strudel Patch/README.md

 $: s("bd sd").delay(.5).gain(0.5).bank("CasioRZ1")

 ```
 In the **third line**, I wanted 16th value beats, with a hi-hat.
-Here, I wanted a different sound than that of hi-hat ofthe first line, so I'm using the Roland TR808 soundbank.
+Here, I wanted a different sound than that of hi-hat of the first line, so I'm using the Roland TR808 soundbank.
 Here I used the ? function, so that sometimes the 16th beat is silent.
 I also used the .gain() function, so that I could achieve some dynamics variation.
 The .jux(rev) function is also very interesting, as it reverses the order of the sequence (which here doesn't make much difference, only in the dynamics) and also pans the sound.

 ```javascript
 $: s("hh*16?").gain("[.15 1]*4").jux(rev).bank("RolandTR808").room(.3)